StockX: History and operations

 The company's first "StockX Day" event in Detroit, which invited resellers, platform users, and industry influencers to meet employees and see operations, was held in October 2017 and attended by approximately 200 people.
 150 buyers and sellers were selected from 3,000–5,000 applicants to attend the second "StockX Day" in April 2018.
 In May 2019, the company held a third "StockX Day" event for an audience of 300 and announced the opening of its first permanent location in New York City along with several major product updates.

 StockX has collaborated with numerous celebrities and companies on charitable initiatives.
 In 2017, Eminem collaborated with the company to raffle off his Air Jordan sneakers designed in collaboration with Carhartt to raise funds for the Greater Houston Community Foundation Hurricane Harvey Relief Fund and Team Rubicon to support relief efforts in Texas and Florida following Hurricane Harvey.
 Nike Inc.'s debut of LeBron James' first retro sneaker via StockX marked the first time the brand bypassed retail and went directly to the secondary market.
 In 2018, StockX and Wu-Tang Clan collaborated on the Charity Rules Everyone Around Me (C.R.E.A.M.) campaign; proceeds from nine exclusive products benefitted the Wu-Tang Foundation to support children in underserved communities.

 StockX suffered a data breach in mid-2019.
 In September, the company and Bleacher Report reached a multiyear advertising agreement, and Deena Bahri became StockX's first chief marketing officer.

 In September 2020, StockX co-founder Josh Luber left the company.

-In November 2021, StockX announced that it had signed UConn basketball superstar Paige Bueckers as its primary spokesperson for its basketball and women's sports lines.
+In November 2021, StockX announced that it had signed UConn basketball player Paige Bueckers as its primary spokesperson for its basketball and women's sports lines.

 In January 2022, StockX announced the ability to buy and sell NFTs on its marketplace.